vetchium/spec/vetchium.md

     - Change the status of an opening (e.g., Active, Paused, Closed).
     - Manage a list of "watchers" (internal users) who receive notifications for a specific opening.
     - Search for and assign skill tags (VTags) to openings for better discoverability.
+    - **Opening Questions**: Optionally, a set of questions can be added to an opening for applicants to answer.
+        - **Question Types**: The supported formats are:
+            - **Checkboxes**: For pre-defined, multiple-value answers.
+            - **Radio Buttons**: For pre-defined, single-value answers.
+            - **Textareas**: For free-form text answers with a configurable maximum character limit.
+        - **Lifecycle Management**: Questions can be added, edited, or removed only while the job opening is in a `Draft` state.
+Any question can be marked as mandatory.
+        - **Viewing Responses**: When viewing the list of applicants, employers can see the responses to these questions.
+        - **Versioning**: If a published opening is edited to add a new mandatory question, existing applications will not be invalidated.
+The system will maintain the original responses associated with the version of the questions that existed at the time of application.
 - **Candidate Applications**:
     - View a list of all candidates who have applied for an opening.
     - View a candidate's resume and their detailed professional profile (bio, education, achievements).